TabbyML/tabby/README.md

 CTranslate2 addresses these issues in several ways:

 * the core implementation is framework agnostic, moving the framework specific logic to a model conversion step;
-* the internal operators follow the ONNX specifications as much as possible for better future-proofing;
 * the call to external libraries (Intel MKL, cuBLAS, etc.) occurs as late as possible in the execution to not rely on a library specific logic.

 ### What is the state of this project?